barnjamin/captcha/README.md

-This is meant to be an exercise only
+_This is meant to be an exercise only_

+To run it:

+`go run main.go`

+go to https://localhost:8443 and proceed through warning screens

+this must be https or the js crypto libs wont load, self signed key so browsers dont like it

 Bad stuff